Are you ready to plan your 2022 fall road trips yet? I suggest taking a road trip to the Ozarks to see the Arkansas fall foliage.

 The entire area surrounding the two bridges is a dense woodland ripe for activity, including swimming in the shallows of Auglaize Creek or using the primitive camping sites found ashore.

-Fall in the Ozark Mountains is a compelling scenic destination that is not to be missed.
+Fall in the Ozark Mountains is a compelling scenic destination not to be missed.

 If you would like to donate to Passports and Grub click here!